TheJumpCloud/support/scripts/automation/Radius/readme.md

 Before Running the `Start-RadiusDeployment.ps1` script, the environment variables for your JumpCloud Organization must first be set.
 Open the `config.ps1` file with a text editor.

-#### Set Your API Key ID

-Change the variable `$JCAPIKEY` to an [API Key](https://support.jumpcloud.com/s/article/jumpcloud-apis1) from an administrator in your JumpCloud Tenant.
-An administrator API Key with at least [read/write access](https://support.jumpcloud.com/support/s/article/JumpCloud-Roles) is required.

-#### Set Your Organization ID

-Change the variable `$JCORGID` to the [organization ID value](https://support.jumpcloud.com/s/article/Settings-in-the-JumpCloud-Admin-Portal#AccessOrgID) from your JumpCloud Tenant.

 #### Set Your User Group ID

 Change the variable `$global:JCUSERGROUP` to the ID of the JumpCloud user group with access to the Radius server.
 To get the ID of a user group, navigate to the user group within the JumpCloud Administrator Console.